jmiller121/dotnet-maui-workshop/Part 2 - MVVM/README.md

 ```

-1. Finally, In the `MainPage.xaml`, we can add a `ActivityIndicator` above all of our controls at the very bottom or `Grid` that will show an indication that something is happening when we press the `Get Monkeys` button.
+1. Finally, In the `MainPage.xaml`, we can add a `ActivityIndicator` above all of our controls at the very bottom of `Grid` that will show an indication that something is happening when we press the `Get Monkeys` button.

 ```xml
 <ContentPage